galasa-dev/helm/README.md

       192.168.49.2 example.com
       ```

-3. Follow the installation instructions [above](#configuring-ingress) to update the rest of your values.yaml file, including values to configure Ingress and Dex.
+3. Follow the instructions in the [Configuring Ingress](#configuring-ingress) and [Configuring Dex](#configuring-dex) sections to update the rest of your values.yaml file.

 4. Once you have updated your values.yaml file, run the following command, providing the path to the [`ecosystem`](./charts/ecosystem) directory in this repository (e.g. `~/helm/charts/ecosystem`).